How to plan a trip to Costa Rica

 My least favourite part of planning a trip, especially after the trip.
 But very important.
 After COVID, ticket prices, but also hotels, activities and food, have become a lot more expensive.

-That is why it's extra important to know what you can spend while travelling and where.
+That is why it's extra important to know what you can spend while traveling and where.
 And no matter how well you budget, you often end up spending more than you plan.
-There's nothing wrong with that, since travelling (at least for me) is also a bit about letting go.
+There's nothing wrong with that, since traveling (at least for me) is also a bit about letting go.

 In any case, what you should consider is that Costa Rica is not very cheap.
 Expect to pay at least US$150 per day including accommodation, food and transport.
 If you have a rental car, it will be a little more expensive.

-Of course, this depends on how you travel, with whom (travelling with kids, for example) and what activities you plan to do.
+Of course, this depends on how you travel, with whom (traveling with kids, for example) and what activities you plan to do.

 I enjoyed reading about the culture